BuddhaDom/gautama-web/content/blog/kintsugi/index.md

   src: "cover.png"
   caption: "DESYNCHROLIFE, a playable demo developed in the Kintsugi engine."
 date: "2025-10-26"
+tagline: "An engine twice born."
 ---

-# "An engine twice born."

 We developed a custom game engine as part of our
 [Game Engine Architecture course at the University of Gothenburg](https://www.gu.se/en/study-gothenburg/game-engine-architecture-dit572).